 You can really add whatever you like!
 A couple of ideas:

-– Make quick smashed avocado: mix 1 ripe avocado with a handful of chopped coriander leaves,1 tablespoon of lime or lemon juice and 1/2 teaspoon of salt.
+– Make quick smashed avocado: mix 1 ripe avocado with a handful of chopped cilantro leaves,1 tablespoon of lime or lemon juice and 1/2 teaspoon of salt.

 – Add a handful of pickled jalapenos to up the spice factor.